Hogue/wdi_2_bootstrap_handlebars_demo/README.md

 Handlebars is a javascript templating library.

-Rendering objects with handlebars templates is a three step process:
+Rendering objects with handlebars templates is a four step process:

 1. Create a template in a script tag on your html page
 2. Create a templating function
+3. Call the templating function with the object as our paramater
-3. Pass the object(s) that you want to render into the templating function
+4. Set our div's html to the result of calling our templating function

-## 1. Creating the template
+### 1. Creating the template

 Our client wants us to create a Game of Thrones fansite.
 Please run `grunt serve`, navigate to `localhost:9000/characters.html` and open up your console.
 What do you see?